The Old Irish Goat Society

 Conservation Grazing Program

-Plans are underway to establish a conservation grazing program using a Heritage Herd of Old Irish Goats.
+The potential to establish a conservation grazing program using a Heritage Herd of Old Irish Goats is being considered.

 Grazing is imperative for the conservation of vast majorities of heathland habitats.
 Hardy, traditional breeds are being increasingly utilised over machinery.
 The Old Irish goat has the ability to control the accumulation of gorse, especially after fires and due to their skillful grazing behaviour and efficient digestive systems, adapt to feeding on harsher environments with low nutritive quality heathlands.
 They effectively offer a more economical and sustainable solution to managing the landscape.